- Buy & sell US stocks with zero commission.

 - Spread fees are charged on cryptocurrency trading.

-Is eToro really free?
+Is eToro free?

 It depends how you look at it, and what you trade.
-There are no fees to open and operate a trading account, and you won't pay a commission on US share and ETF trades.
+There are no fees to open and operate a trading account, and you won't pay a commission on US share trades.
 However, there are overnight fees and spread fees payable on CFDs, and spread fees payable on cryptocurrency trades.
 There's a USD5 fee to withdraw funds from your trading account, and because the trading account is held in USD you'll be charged a foreign exchange margin whenever you deposit or withdraw funds in AUD.

-Is eToro trustworthy?
+Is eToro safe?

 Is eToro good for beginners?